ulfboge/forest-compliance-offers/docs/certification-preaudit-offer.md

 ## Deliverables

-- Gap assessment matrix mapped to FSC, PEFC, or carbon standard clauses.
+- Gap assessment matrix mapped to FSC, PEFC, or (when in scope) carbon standard clauses.
 - Corrective action roadmap with resource estimates, sequencing, and verification requirements.
 - Spatial evidence annex (maps, boundary checks, deforestation history) linked to each finding.
 - Optional site verification report compiled with drone imagery and field notes.